cha2812/-An-In-Depth-and-Comprehensive-Analysis-of-the-English-Premier-League-Season-2022-2023-Unveiling-Pe/README.md

 1. Comparing Possession and Goal Scoring: Is there a correlation between possession percentages and the number of goals scored by the home team?
 Is possession a significant factor in determining the outcome of the match?
 2. Offensive Efficiency Analysis: Can we determine which team had a higher efficiency in terms of shots on target?
 Are there any patterns in teams' ability to convert shots into goals?
 3. Comparing Passing Accuracy and Chances Created: How did the number of completed passes relate to the number of chances created?
-4. Comparison of Possession and Passing Statistics: Was there a relationship between possession and the number of completed passes?
+4. Comparison of Shots and Shots on Target Statistics: Percentage of shots on target to shots taken?
 5. Exploring fan attendance: Who accounted for the highest percentage of fans that attended games for the 2022/2023 season?